ShristiShrestha/Generate-App-Rate-Features/README.md

 ### Additional files are added as below
 - [`data/raw reviews/*.csv`](data/raw%20reviews) contains csv files for the raw reviews.
+- [`data/sample reviews/*.csv`](data/sample%20reviews) contains sample of raw reviews used for the qualitative analysis.
 - [0__extract_top_rate_features_sampling](code/extract_top_rate_features_sampling.ipynb) - contains the code for top five rate feature extraction from the sample raw reviews.

 ### Full replication requirements
 - Install dependencies using `pip install -r requirements.txt`
-- The four methods mentioned above are neither time nor space costly.
+- The methods mentioned above are neither time nor space costly.
   - Lemmatization process took slightly more time (on average 5 minutes) depending on the review size.
 Other than that, summarization also takes couple of minutes to complete.
   - In most cases, the outputs are written to a csv file.
   - A normal system with 8-16 GB RAM with 1GB works fine.